machineash/sbom-api/README.md

 ## Phase 2 - Secure Software Supply Chain

-**Purpose:** Strengthen this Go API's security posture before containerization.
+**Purpose:** Strengthen the API's security posture before containerization.

 **Focus areas:** dependency visibility, vulnerability scanning, and secure secret management.

 ### Overview
-Phase 2 introduced the first DevSecOps controls into the project.
+Phase 2 introduced the first DevSecOps control into the picture.

-The work centered on:
+This phase centered on:
 1. Building a **Software Bill of Materials (SBOM)** for full dependency transparency.
 2. Running **automated vulnerability scans** to verify code safety.
 3. Integrating **HashiCorp Vault** for runtime secret management.
 4. Designing a **mock CI/CD workflow** that enforces these checks before build or deploy.
+5. Adding 100 records of randomized dummy data to fill the database (in progress)

 ### Implementation Summary
-- Reorganized project into api/handlers, api/vault, and cmd/ for cleaner modularity.
+- Reorganized project into api/handlers, api/vault, and cmd/ for clarity.

 - Established a working CI pipeline (ci.yml) for automated build and test validation on every push.